NextCenturyCorporation/dig/README.md

 ```

 When using [DIG] to search an [Elasticsearch] index, the results are provided in
-a simple, paged list view by default.
-Items in this view have a *short* description
+a simple, paged view by default.
+In most cases, the records will fit this offer model.
+Items in this
-useful for displaying the first few key fields of a result.
+view have a *short* description useful for displaying the first few key fields of a result.
 Additionally,
 results can be clicked on to provide a *full* listing view.
 The full description is a
 more informative slide out display that may or may not include images and may include all values of a
 particular result field.
 The full view may include multiple sections, each